Are you looking to be sure that your use of WP Mail SMTP is compliant with the European Union’s General Data Protection Regulation?

-Within the paid version of WP Mail SMTP, you can optionally enable email logging.
-This is separate from your mailer’s logs above, and must be manually enabled.
+In the paid version of WP Mail SMTP, you can optionally enable email logging.
+This feature is separate from your mailer’s logs above, and must be manually enabled.

-If you do choose to enable this logging option, all log data will be stored on your site, and you’ll need to be sure to address this component if users request data deletion.
+If you do choose to enable this logging option, all log data will be stored on your site.
+You’ll need to be sure to address this component if users request data deletion.

-Aside from double-checking your data storage settings and email logging capabilities, it’s a good idea to check all forms on your site for GDPR compliance.
-Since GDPR requires that you ask for consent before any user data is collected (which will also be before any emails could get sent out), this is a super important part of the compliance process.
+Aside from double-checking your data storage settings and email logging capabilities, it’s also a good idea to check all the forms on your site for GDPR compliance.
+Since the GDPR requires that you ask for consent before collecting any user data (which you’ll need to do before sending out any emails), this is a super important part of the compliance process.